Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-tricksy-kittens/_index.md

 {{% boardgame-intro heading="" img="cookie_smasher_header" class="no-shadow" %}}

-A simple and fast card game about losing your nine lives less quickly than all the other players.
+A trick-taking game about getting your nine lives before anybody else, by placing smart bets on the right cats.

 {{% /boardgame-intro %}}